sebastiandedeyne/sebastiandedeyne.com/content/posts/unix-things/introduction.md

 series: unix-things
 keywords:
   - cli
+summary: |
+  A short intro on my second series: Unix things I always forget!

+  An attempt to document the Unix commands I know and care about.
+Consider this series a living document that will grow organically; I won't be updating or adding new posts on a set schedule.
 ---

 I've been a Mac user for over a decade now.
 Over time I've added more and more Unix commands to my muscle memory.